econnet/econ/econ-1.0.rst

 who creates the product for their work.
 Such a product can do without marketing and profit distribution effort.

+.. _`d7`:

+:d7: byproducts

-Software created along the product development, but not directly linked to the product is released separately with GPL license.
+Software created or improved along the product development, but not directly linked to the product is released separately with GPL license.
 The efforts can still be recorded to the product repo, because needed by the product.
-It is a byproduct.
-This procedures produces more free software which means less organizational overhead for future products.
+This procedures produces more free software which means less organizational overhead for future products under the econ contract.

 .. _`dl`:

-:dl:
+:dl: reliability

 The contributors